Softtorch operators¤

 Arguments:

-- x: SoftBool input Array.
+- x: SoftBool input Tensor.

 - dim: Axis along which to compute the logical AND.
 Default is -1 (last dim).